How to Optimize Images for SEO: Step-by-Step Checklist

 How-to-Optimize-Images-for-SEO

-(Last Updated On: September 6, 2021)
+(Last Updated On: September 25, 2023)

-Optimizing your images for SEO will not only give you higher search engine rankings and more traffic, but you may also gain traffic from social media channels.
-Here is everything you need to know about tailoring your images for search engine optimization.
+Optimising your images for SEO will not only give you higher search engine rankings and more traffic, but you may also gain traffic from social media channels.

-Why Image optimization is important for website
+Why image optimisation is important for website

 Images are the life of your website.
 Using images in your content makes it look interactive and beautiful.
 They don’t just give context but can also greatly help improve lead conversions.